Authentication

 Using Profiles

-Use Atmos profiles to define different authentication configurations for various use cases:
+Use Atmos profiles to define different authentication configurations for various use cases.
+Each profile is a directory containing YAML files.

 # Activate a profile

-atmos --profile dev terraform plan myapp -s dev
+atmos --profile developer terraform plan myapp -s dev

 ATMOS_PROFILE=ci atmos terraform apply myapp -s prod